Home > Engineering Services > Computer Vision

 Some high-level problems where we have seen success with computer vision are shown here.

-Deep Learning and Computer Vision
+Deep Learning and Computer Vision Solutions

-Compared to traditional Computer Vision (CV) techniques, DL enables to achieve greater accuracy in tasks such as image classification, semantic segmentation, object detection and Simultaneous Localization and Mapping (SLAM).
+Compared to traditional Computer Vision (CV) solutions, DL enables businesses to achieve greater accuracy in tasks such as image classification, semantic segmentation, object detection, and Simultaneous Localization and Mapping (SLAM).
 Since neural networks used in DL are trained rather than programmed, applications using this approach often require less expert analysis and fine-tuning and exploit the tremendous amount of video data available in today’s systems.
 DL also provides superior flexibility because CNN models and frameworks can be re-trained using a custom dataset for any use case, contrary to CV algorithms, which tend to be more domain-specific.

 Lens Distortion Correction

 Nowadays, most modern camera sensors, regardless of current technology precision, have geometric manufacturing defects.
-Although these defects typically go unnoticed by the naked eye, many computer Vision algorithms require them to be corrected to obtain appropriate results.
+Although these defects typically go unnoticed by the naked eye, many Computer Vision algorithms require them to be corrected to obtain appropriate results.

 FPGA Image Processing

-For more information, please visit: https://developer.ridgerun.com/wiki/index.php?title=FPGA_Image_Signal_Processor/Introduction/Overview
+For more information, please visit our FPGA ISP wiki page.

 Bird’s Eye View

 Bird's Eye View is an algorithm that creates a top-down view of the scene based on several input frontal views.
 To do so, it performs a perspective transformation called Inverse Perspective Mapping (IPM).
-IPM takes the frontal view, applies a homography and creates a top-down view of captured scene by mapping pixels to a 2D frame (Bird's eye view).
+IPM takes the frontal view, applies a homography and creates a top-down view of the captured scene by mapping pixels to a 2D frame (Bird's eye view).

 Video Stabilization